valerino/InfinityJailbreak/README.md

 I leave the code here for historical purposes, so :)
 ********************************************************************************************************

-Android XPosedFramwework module to remove stupid pseudo-DRM from InfinityTV Android application (you buy it, you watch it everywhere/on every device).
+Android XPosedFramwework module to remove stupid pseudo-DRM from Mediaset's InfinityTV Android application (you buy it, you watch it everywhere/on every device).

 NOTE: THIS IS NOT TO WATCH INFINITY TV WITHOUT A REGULAR SUBSCRIPTION, IT JUST REMOVES SOME OF THE DRM LIMITATIONS.